 - Assisting Navy families involved in home schooling by sharing information and resources on issues, policies and legislation and leveraging Navy Child and Youth Program resources to assist families who have chosen the home-schooling pathway for their children.

-volunteer network of resources to support installation and community members
+- Creating a volunteer network of resources to support installation and community members

 who have a vested interest in the success of all youth.